 Another expense is the batteries.
 Your free power system will require a backup.
 A new battery costs $200-$300, so having a complete backup will cost you about $7000.
 The batteries need to be replaced once in several years.
 You can also go for used batteries to reduce costs; you can find those at a server farm.

 Please notice that the costs are also affected by whether you choose off grid or on grid solar.
+Also, if you do not wish to fix a solar panel to your rooftop yet, here is a list of the best portable solar panels.

 Do you need to dig a well?
 Not if you have a fresh water source on your property.
 This can be a lake or a stream.
 Remember that this water must be treated and filtered before you can consume it and use for washing, since it may contain pathogens and chemicals.
-Here is a useful article that lists all methods of water filtration and purification.

 If there is no body of water nearby, then your property requires a well, which can be made by drilling into the ground and then installing a pump.
 The depth of the well affects its cost, since well-digging companies ask for about $15-$100 per foot.
 A regular well is usually about 100-150 feet deep, which means that the price for the hole drilling can be between $1,500 and $15,000.
 But that’s not the final cost, as you also must pay for the plumbing, electrical work and the pump itself.
 These add another $800 to $2,000 to the total cost.
 You will also need a water tank to storage the pumped water in it; it costs about $500 – $1,000.